jackedtechbro/mbid_to_lidarr/README.md

-## mbid_to_lidarr (bulk MBID resolve + Lidarr add)
+# mbid_to_lidarr (bulk MBID resolve + Lidarr add)

-A simple CLI workflow to:
-- Resolve MusicBrainz Artist IDs (MBIDs) from a plain list of artist names
-- Add/monitor those artists in Lidarr via its API
+**A simple CLI workflow to resolve MusicBrainz Artist IDs (MBIDs) from a plain list of artist names, then add and monitor those artists in Lidarr via its API**

 ### Features
 - One-command bulk run combining both steps